-- The Bramaderos Gold-Copper Project where Sunstone owns an 87.5% interest with TSXV listed Cornerstone Capital Resources holding 12.5% (see ASX announcement dated 10th April 2017, 28th August 2019, and 7 January 2020).
+- 1. The Bramaderos Gold-Copper Project where Sunstone owns an 87.5% interest with TSXV listed Cornerstone Capital Resources holding 12.5% (see ASX announcement dated 10th April 2017, 28th August 2019, and 7 January 2020).
 The Bramaderos gold-copper project is located in Loja province, southern Ecuador, and is highly prospective for the discovery of large porphyry gold-copper systems, and high-grade epithermal gold systems.
 Historical exploration results from drilling at Bramaderos together with recent exploration by Sunstone and joint venture partner Cornerstone Capital Resources (TSXV:CGP) indicate multiple fertile mineralised systems with significant discovery potential. - 2.
-The El Palmar Copper-Gold Project where the highly prospective 800ha El Palmar copper-gold porphyry project in Ecuador will be acquired through a Staged Acquisition Agreement, which will ultimately deliver 100 per cent ownership to Sunstone. - 3.
+The El Palmar Copper-Gold Project where Sunstone holds 51% of the highly prospective 800ha El Palmar gold-copper porphyry project in Ecuador and can acquire 100% through a Staged Acquisition Agreement.
+The El Palmar gold-copper project is located in Imbabura province, northern Ecuador, within the same geological belt that includes the giant Alpala and Llurimagua porphyry copper-gold and copper-molybdenum deposits. - 3.
 Sunstone has a large equity interest in Stockholm listed Copperstone Resources (COPP-B.ST) following the sale of the Viscaria Copper project to Copperstone in 2019. - 4.
 The Finland Lithium Project includes the Kietyönmäki lithium prospect.
 Drilling by Sunstone has delivered 24.2m at 1.4% Li2O in a spodumene-bearing pegmatite.
 The project is a JV with Nortec Minerals.
 As announced on 5 May 2021, a Letter of Intent has been signed to sell the Finland Lithium Project.